khanhtkle/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solutions/PostgreSQL/C. Ingredient Optimisation.md

 | 14        | 10       | 104         | 1        | 2, 6       | 1, 4   | Meatlovers - Exclude BBQ Sauce, Mushrooms - Extra Bacon, Cheese | 2021-01-11 18:34:49 |

 ---
 ### Q5.
-Generate an alphabetically ordered comma separated ingredient list for each pizza order from the `customer_orders` table and add a `'2x'` in front of any relevant ingredients. {For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"}
+Generate an alphabetically ordered comma separated ingredient list for each pizza order from the `customer_orders` table and add a `2x` in front of any relevant ingredients.
+For example: `"Meat Lovers: 2xBacon, Beef, ... , Salami"`
 ```pgsql
 WITH ingredients_cte AS
   (SELECT co.record_id,